NREL/ReEDS-2.0/input_processing/README.md

             * So if you want to use the example period:szn map, just set `GSw_HourlyClusterAlgorithm=user`.
             * If you want to specify a different period:szn map, then add your mapping at the bottom of inputs/variability/period_szn_user.csv with a unique scenario name in the 'scenario' column, and set `GSw_HourlyClusterAlgorithm` to your unique scenario name, *which must contain the substring 'user'*.
 (For example, I could use a mapping called 'user_myname_20230130' by adding my period:szn map to inputs/variability/period_szn_user.csv with 'user_myname_20230130' in the 'scenario' column and setting `GSw_HourlyClusterAlgorithm=user_myname_20230130`.)
             * Make sure the settings for `GSw_HourlyType` and `GSw_HourlyWeatherYears` match your user-defined map.
 For example, if your 'user_myname_20230130' map includes 365 representative days for weather year 2012, then set `GSw_HourlyType=day` and `GSw_HourlyWeatherYears=2012`.

+* `GSw_PRM_StressThreshold`: The default setting of 'transgrp_10_EUE_sum' means a threshold of "**10** ppm NEUE in each **transgrp**", with stress periods selected by the daily **sum** of **EUE** within each **transgrp**.
+  * The first argument can be selected from ['country', 'interconnect', 'nercr', 'transreg', 'transgrp', 'st', 'r'] and specifies the hierarchy level within which to compare RA performance against the threshold.
+  * The second argument can be any float and specifies the RA performance threshold in parts per million [ppm].
+  * The third argument can be 'NEUE' or 'EUE', specifying which metric to use when selecting stress periods.
+If set to 'NEUE' the model will add stress periods with the largest **fraction** of dropped load; if set to 'EUE' the model will add stress periods with the largest **absolute MWh** of dropped load.
+  * The fourth argument can be 'sum' or 'max', specifying whether to add stress periods in order of their daily per-hour max dropped load or by their daily sum of dropped load when selecting stress periods.
+  * If desired you can provide /-delimited entries like 'transgrp_10_EUE_sum/country_1_EUE_sum', meaning that each transgrp must have ≤10 ppm NEUE and the country overall must have ≤1 ppm NEUE.

 ## Conventions